MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 ![](../images/part27/7.png)

-If you're using AWS CLI tool, you can take a look at this page to see commands to push docker images to this repository.
+If you're using AWS CLI tool, you can take a look at this page to see commands to push Docker images to this repository.

 ![](../images/part27/8.png)

-Basically, you will have to authenticate your docker client, build your docker image, tag your image, and finally push it to the repository.
+Basically, you will have to authenticate your Docker client, build your Docker image, tag your image, and finally push it to the repository.
 However, normally we don't push the image directly from our development machine.
-Instead, we will use Github Actions to automatically build, tag and push the image for us whenever new codes are merged to the `master` branch.
+Instead, we will use GitHub Actions to automatically build, tag and push the image for us whenever new codes are merged to the `master` branch.

+## Workflow for deploy

 So let's open our simple bank project in Visual Studio Code.
 First, I'm gonna rename our existing `ci.yml` file to `test.yml` and change its